 English Curriculum Intent Statement

-Inclusion is at the heart of our intentions for the promotion of oracy.
+Inclusion is at the heart of our oracy intention.
 All children are given the support and opportunities they need to be able to speak eloquently, articulate ideas and thoughts, collaborate with peers and have the confidence to express their views.
 By embedding oracy in all aspects of the school’s culture and weaving it through the curriculum with our verbal feedback policy, children are able to respond

 Our belief is that all pupils should be able to confidently communicate their knowledge, ideas and emotions through their writing.
 We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words.
-By writing clearly, accurately and coherently, by adapting their language and style in and for a range of contexts, purposes and audiences, children will grow to see themselves as skilful writers.
-We do not put ceilings on what our pupils can achieve in writing and we do not hold pre-conceptions about any pupils’ ability to make progress.
+By writing clearly, accurately and coherently, by adapting their language and style in and for a range of contexts, purposes and audiences, children will grow to see themselves as skillful writers.
+We do not put ceilings on what pupils can achieve in writing and we do not hold pre-conceptions about any pupils’ ability to make progress.
 We understand the importance of parents and carers in supporting their children to develop their literacy abilities and enthusiasm, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance and enrich the skills being taught in school.